Dark soliton detection using persistent homology: 1D image analysis

 \section{1D image analysis}

-As an introductory example, we consider the simplified case of 1D density profiles obtained by integrating the images over the $y$ axis, $n_{\mathrm{1D}}(x) = \sum_{y} n(x,y)$.
+As an introductory example, we consider the simpler case of 1D density profiles obtained by integrating the images over the $y$ axis, $n_{\mathrm{1D}}(x) = \sum_{y} n(x,y)$.
 We rescale the density such that $\mathrm{max}(n_{\mathrm{1D}}) = 1$ in all images.
 Fig.~\ref{fig:1D_filtrations}(a,b) shows density profiles for two sample images labelled as containing no solitons and a single soliton, respectively.
-We perform the sublevel set filtration to obtain the persistence diagrams shown in Fig.~\ref{fig:1D_features}(c,d), which plot the birth and death scales of the low density clusters.
-Note that 1D image filtrations do not exhibit any nontrivial cycles $H_1$.
+By computing the connectivity of the low intensity images as a function of the cutoff intensity $\epsilon$ we obtain the persistence diagrams shown in Fig.~\ref{fig:1D_features}(c,d), which plot the birth and death intensity scales of the low density clusters.
+Note that for 1D images the only topological features are clusters; there are no loops.

-Both persistence diagrams have points close to the diagonal, corresponding to short-lived noise-induced features which are destroyed shortly after they appear.
+Both persistence diagrams have many points close to the diagonal, corresponding to short-lived noise-induced low intensity clusters which are destroyed shortly after they appear.
 In the upper left corners of the persistence diagrams there is a pair of long-lived features, corresponding to the density minima at the edges of the condensate.
-Note that the dashed horizontal line is used to indicate features with an infinite lifetime.
-The single infinite lifetime feature reflects the fact that once all pixels are included in the simplicial complex (i.e. when the brightest pixel with value 1 is added), it forms a single connected cluster.
-The second image, labelled as containing a single dark soliton, exhibits an additional long-lived minimum corresponding to the soliton-induced density depletion.
+Note that the dashed horizontal line is used to indicate features with an infinite persistence.
+The single infinite persistence feature reflects the fact that once the threshold exceeds the maximum pixel value, the entire image forms a single low intensity cluster.
+The second image, labelled as containing a single dark soliton, exhibits an additional high persistence minimum corresponding to the soliton-induced density depletion.

-Before computing the point summaries of the persistence diagrams of the 1D density profiles, we exclude their two longest-lived features from $D$, since these originate from the exterior of the BEC and are common to all images in the dataset.
+Before computing the summary statistics of the persistence diagrams of the 1D density profiles, we exclude their two longest-lived features from $D$, since these originate from the exterior of the BEC and are common to all images in the dataset.
 Then, images with no persistent minima (i.e. no dark solitons) will only have noise-induced features lying close to the diagonal, corresponding to a high entropy $\mathcal{E}$ and low $\mathcal{P}_p$.
 On the other hand, images containing solitons will have long-lived features resulting in smaller entropy and larger $\mathcal{P}_p$.